rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

     mysql -u root -pmysql -e "GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'%' IDENTIFIED BY 'glance';" glance-manage db_sync

-Although not needed in this environment we will install glance-image-sync and set it to run on a regular basis.
+Although not needed in this environment, we will install glance-image-sync and set it to run on a regular basis.
 If we had multiple glance API nodes this would sync the glance images between the nodes:

     git clone https://github.com/rcbops/glance-image-sync
     pushd glance-image-sync